 As a community, we have always joined hands together to respond to calamities and emergencies else were, through donations and cash contributions.
 Who is going to warn or protect us should something occur to us?
-I can’t even imagine being part of a community which would appear as a breaking news the next day.
+I can’t even imagine being part of a community that would appear as breaking news the next day.

 Only a handful of people turned when there was a fire training organized by the Security team a month ago.
 Didn’t they teach how to respond to a fire alarm?

 Fire responders say 98% of the time a fire alarm is a false one.
 Remember, that 2% could be a deadly one, taking away loved ones and causing huge property damages.

 Aren’t we all supposed to at least respond and see what’s happening to our neighbors?

 I’ve also seen many stairways and fire hose access doors blocked with fancy shoe racks and flower pots, can we all run down calmly and safely with these obstructions on our way, in case of a real fire?